ozkrleal/5inaRow-front-end/README.md

-This is the project 5inaRow: It is a microservices project for the class Training Project Laboratory at BME (Budapest University of Technology of Economics).
+This is the front-end of the project 5inaRow: It is a microservices project for the class Training Project Laboratory at BME (Budapest University of Technology of Economics).